vigetlabs/slackfit/README.md

 - `SLACK_BOT_TOKEN`: Your Slack bot token
 - `SLACK_SIGNING_SECRET`: Your Slack app signing secret
 - `EXERCISE_CHANNEL_ID`: The channel ID for exercise check-ins
+- `PORT`: (Optional) The port the app will run on locally.
+Defaults to 5173 if not set.

 ## Project Structure
 - `src/` - Main TypeScript source code